-Basilica of La Mercè Barcelona is proof that Barcelona is one of the most interesting and unique places to visit in Spain.
+Visitors who come to Barcelona usually put religious sites and artwork in the bottom tier of their sightseeing destinations.The Basilica of La Mercè Barcelona boasts a unique structure which we advise you to observe in person.visit in Spain.
 Rich in history and culture, Barcelona is the perfect place to visit if you love history.
 Barcelona history spans over 2000 years and evidence of this history is everywhere to be found.
 For many people visiting Barcelona, however, it is the distinguished architecture found throughout the city that is truly wonderful to explore.

 One of the top things to do in Barcelona if you love architecture and history is to visit the Basilica of Our Lady of Mercy.
 This amazing church has historical significance dating back to 1218 and has continually evolved and changed since that date.
 Its latest structure was built between 1765 and 1775 and was designed by the famous Barcelona architect Josep Mas I Dordal.
 The newest structure still retains the Baroque style of the previous church but also retains some of its Gothic features.